revolve-pro/icd10/README.md

 # ICD10
 ## Description
-This library main goal is to improve experience of using who icd 10 xml data by delivering a pack of helper methods.
-Due to licens we do not deliver the data itself, you have to get licence and data from official website https://www.who.int/classifications/help/FAQOther/en/.
+This library main goal is to improve the experience of using WHO Classification of Disease (icd10).
+The data are delivered as an xml file, and we provide a pack of helper function that make it easier to use this data.
+Due to license, we do not deliver the data itself, you have to get a licence and data from the official website https://www.who.int/classifications/help/FAQOther/en/.

 ## Installation
 In order to install this library you have to add an entry point in your package.json file, it's a relative path to xml you get from WHO.

 ##### Assumptions:
 - data are generated from xml you provided
 - data are generated on installation